beardaway/github-linkedin/README.md

 * **Master's Degree: Computer Science and Econometrics (2017 - 2019)**
     * AGH University of Science and Technology
-    * **Thesis**: Implementation project of an application for pattern recognition in medical data using iOS and watchOS
+    * **Thesis**: Implementation project of an application for pattern recognition in medical data using iOS

 * **Bachelor's Degree: Computer Science and Econometrics (2014 - 2017)**
     * AGH University of Science and Technology